dkrasne/visualizing_intertextuality/src/sankey.md

 *Some additional future work:*
 - *making the nodes repositionable*
 - *highlighting the entire set of flows connected to the currently-selected node*
-- *find a way to group work sections under their single work*

 </div>
 <hr>